agupta0227/recent-automations/ai-projects/rag-local-llm/Readme.md

 ### Screenshots
 ![Main Interface](screenshots/mainpage.png)

+### Files
+Main implementation: `src/rag_benchmark_auto4.py`

 **Important Realization:**
 Even after implementing hybrid retrieval, reranking, and testing multiple embeddings and configurations, classic RAG still showed clear limitations when dealing with structured tabular data and aggregation tasks.

-I consciously chose not to exhaustively test every available option (such as the third embedding model or switching to IVFFlat/HNSW index types) because I recognized that the core issue was architectural — not something that could be fully solved by further parameter tuning or switching vector store components.
+I consciously chose not to exhaustively test every available option (such as the third embedding model `bge-small-en-v1.5` or switching to `IVFFlat/HNSW` index types of FAISS) because I recognized that the core issue was architectural — not something that could be fully solved by further parameter tuning or switching vector store components.
 This helped me understand when RAG is effective and when a hybrid approach with structured tools (like SQL or Pandas) becomes necessary.

-### Files
-Main implementation: `src/rag_benchmark_auto4.py`